-Virgin Hotels Las Vegas is a reimagined off-Strip resort built around dining, live music, and a more local-friendly vibe.
+Virgin Hotels Las Vegas is a modern off-Strip resort built around dining, live music, and a more relaxed, local-friendly atmosphere.
 It feels intentionally removed from the Strip in both location and tone.

 If you’re deciding whether to stay at Virgin Hotels Las Vegas, the choice comes down to this: